CruPCI/cru-payments/README.md

 1. `import cruPayments from 'cru-payments/dist/cru-payments';`

 #### Use with Internet Explorer
-IE 10 requires the [MutationObserver polyfill](https://github.com/megawac/MutationObserver.js) to be included before cru-payments (Required for credit card payments only)
 Credit card payments do not work in IE 9 or below
 Bank account payments do not work in IE 8 or below